LIU-Binbin/much-worse-jekyll-theme/ResearchHighlights.md

 exploring topological edge responses with projective symmetries in artificial systems.

-# Large Bilinear Magnetoresistance (BMR) from Rashba Spin-Splitting on the Surface of a Topological Insulator <br />
+## Large Bilinear Magnetoresistance (BMR) from Rashba Spin-Splitting on the Surface of a Topological Insulator <br />
-{% include image.html url="https://liu-binbin.github.io/assets/research/rashba-bmr.JPG" caption="" max_width="350px" align="left" %}
+{% include image.html url="https://liu-binbin.github.io/assets/research/rashba-bmr.JPG" caption="" max_width="260px" align="left" %}
-We discovered Rashba spin-splitting quantum well states developed near the surface of Bi2Se3 decorated with transition-metal atoms Cu or Au, explaining the observed unusual large BMR in experiments.
+We discovered Rashba spin-splitting quantum well states developed near the surface of Bi2Se3 decorated with transition-metal atoms Cu or Au, explaining the observed unusual large BMR in experiments. <br />

-# Higher-order Topology in Moiré Superlattice <br />
+## Higher-order Topology in Moiré Superlattice <br />
-{% include image.html url="https://liu-binbin.github.io/assets/research/tbgpy.JPG" caption="" max_width="350px" align="left" %}
+{% include image.html url="https://liu-binbin.github.io/assets/research/tbgpy.JPG" caption="" max_width="260px" align="left" %}

 We identified twisted bilayer α-graphyne as a new second-order topological insulator from first-principles and demonstrated that the second-order topological states in moiré honey-comb lattices are generally